 OLED lighting in cars

 The automotive market is one of the most interesting markets for OLED lighting, and many believe this will be one of the first markets to adopt the next generation lighting technology.
 In 2016 Audi unveiled the 2016 TT RS, which sports optional OLED taillights - the first commercial car to sport the new lighting technology.
-Audi says that the 2017 A8 will sport OLED taillights and OLED displays.
+Since then several models from Audi, BMW, Hongqi, Mercedes and others have adopted OLED lighting panels.

 OLED-Info's Automotive OLEDs Market Report